Notice of Pre-AIA or AIA Status

 Rational and Motivation (MPEP 2142-2143)

-It would have been obvious to one of ordinary skill in the art prior to the effective filing date of the claimed invention to employ the pharmaceutical composition of Jarvinen et al. in methods of treating all the claimed disorders with combined THC and CBD complexed with hydroxypropyl-β-cyclodextrin or randomly methylated β-cyclodextrin and additional pharmaceutically active agents and wherein the powder formulation comprises particles with an average particle diameter of about 0.1 μm to about 100 μm or about 0.1 μm to about 5 μm, as suggested by Scialdone, Benita et al. and Sievers et al., the instant invention.
+It would have been obvious to one of ordinary skill in the art prior to the effective filing date of the claimed invention to employ the pharmaceutical composition of Jarvinen et al. in methods of treating all the claimed disorders with combined THC and CBD complexed with hydroxypropyl-β-cyclodextrin or randomly methylated β-cyclodextrin and wherein the powder formulation comprises particles with an average particle diameter of about 0.1 μm to about 100 μm or about 0.1 μm to about 5 μm, as suggested by Scialdone, Benita et al., Sievers et al. Kan and Watts et al., the instant invention.

 One of ordinary skill in the art would have been motivated to do this because of the following articulated rationale.
-First, Jarvinen et al. teach and suggest both THC and CBD complexed with hydroxypropyl-β-cyclodextrin or randomly methylated β-cyclodextrin.
+Jarvinen et al. and Watts et al. both teach and suggest both THC and CBD complexed with hydroxypropyl-β-cyclodextrin or randomly methylated β-cyclodextrin.
 It is then obvious to combine both complexed THC and CBD for at least an additive effect.
 See MPEP 2144.06(I) COMBINING EQUIVALENTS KNOWN FOR THE SAME PURPOSE “It is prima facie obvious to combine two compositions each of which is taught by the prior art to be useful for the same purpose, in order to form a third composition which is to be used for the very same purpose.”
 In re Susi, 58 CCPA 1074, 1079--80, 440 F.2d 442,445 (1971); In re Crockett, 47 CCPA 1018, 1020-21, 279 F.2d 274, 276-77 (1960).
 As explained in Crockett, the idea of combining them flows logically from their having been individually taught in the prior art.
 (In re Kerkhoven, 626 F.2d 846, 850, 205 USPQ 1069, 1072 (CCPA 1980)).

 With regard to the claimed conditions and ailments, the art of Scialdone and Benita et al. recognize treatment of the claimed disorders with cannabinoids such as CBD and THC.
 Especially if the condition is associated with pain as would be known by the ordinary artisan in this art.
 The ordinary artisan would employ the powder THC/CBD formulation of Jarvinen et al. to treat any of the claimed disorders with a reasonable expectation of success.
 The method implicitly alleviates secondary symptoms caused by the disorders such as secondary pain, itch, secondary impetigos, swelling, inflammation, or bacterial infection and implicitly reduces opioid consumption/dependency of the subject in the treatment of at least one of the disorders even if only prophylactically.
-Combining the THC and CBD formulation with another pharmaceutically active agent is obvious in view of Benita et al. and the ordinary artisan would do so for at least an additive effect in treating the condition with a reasonable expectation of success.
-Regarding the particle size of claims 24-25, in order to penetrate to the lungs via respiration of the powder by the paitent, the ordinary artisan would desire an average particle diameter of about 0.1 μm to about 5 μm.
+Regarding the particle size of claims 24-25, in order to penetrate to the lungs via respiration of the powder by the patient, the ordinary artisan would desire an average particle diameter of about 0.1 μm to about 5 μm.
 See Figure 2 of Sievers et al. which establishes that particle size is a result effective variable and claims 16 and 18 of Sievers et al.

 The difference between the instant application and Jarvinen et al. is that Jarvinen et al. do not expressly teach that the formulation further comprises at least 5% w/w leucine.
 However, it is known through the teachings of Sievers et al. that leucine is a useful dispersing agent additive for increasing the dispersibility of dry powder cannabinoid formulations [0036] that are for delivery into a lung of a patient (Claim 1 of Sievers et al.).
 Accordingly, it is obvious to add leucine to the powder composition for pulmonary delivery of Jarvinen et al. and through routine optimization optimize the amount to at least 5% w/w to obtain the desired dispersibility of the dry powder composition of Jarvinen et al. with a reasonable expectation of success.
 See MPEP 2144.05 (II) (A): “[W]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.”
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).